 This page gives details of the Appropriation Books which were the central record of the official numbers allocated to British ships in the period from 1855 to the 1950s.

 One purpose of this system was to distinguish between vessels which had the same name.
-The number remained with the ship throughout her life, even if her name or port changed, or if she was sold abroad and then re-registered.
+The official number remained with the ship throughout her life, even if her name or port changed, or if she was sold abroad and then re-registered.
 It was carved into, or welded onto, the main structure of the vessel.

 The numbers were allotted centrally, in batches, to the hundreds of ports of registry throughout Britain and the British Colonies and then allocated to vessels by the port officials.

 The initial allotments of numbers up to 40000 covered all ports, including colonial ports, and depended on the size of the port.
 So, 1 to 1000 were allotted to London, 1001 to 2000 to Liverpool, the next 500s to Shields and Sunderland, and so on.
 Allocation to vessels began at all ports on 16 April 1855 or soon after.
-Details of this initial allocation are below.
+Details of this initial allocation are here: Initial allocation

 To deal with the thousands of ships which were already registered at that date, vessels were allocated an official number when they first touched at a port of registry, even if that was not her home port.
 Thus official number 1 was allocated at London to a ship registered at Goole.
 A vessel's official number was added to her registration certificate and at some later date added to her entry in the shipping registers at her home port.
 This catching-up process was mostly completed by early in 1856, but continued into the 1860s.